ClearC2/grid-form-builder/readme.md

-                y?: number             // required, indicate veritcal position on the grid (0 - infinity) w?: number             // required, indicate the number of horizontal grid slots the element will occupy (1 - 12) h?: number             // required, indicate the number of veritcal grid slots the element will occupy (1 - infinity)
-                minH: number           // optional, if resizable, this specifices the smallest grid unit height this element can be shrunk to
-                minW: number           // optional, if resizable, this specifices the smallest grid unit width this element can be shrunk to
+                y?: number             // required, indicate veritcal position on the grid (0 - infinity) w?: number             // required, indicate the number of horizontal grid slots the element will occupy (1 - 12) h?: number             // required, indicate the number of veritcal grid slots the element will occupy (1 - infinity) minH?: number           // optional, if resizable, this specifices the smallest grid unit height this element can be shrunk to minW?: number           // optional, if resizable, this specifices the smallest grid unit width this element can be shrunk to

 config?:     object    // required, configuration options for the element, shape:
                 name?:       string    // required, name of the field, the value for this input is held under this key